Rut Runners Rules: (updated 1/04/22)

 Assisting a runner in need – If you encounter a runner in distress you must stop to assist them.
 Not assisting a runner in need will result in disqualification.
 Time spent rendering assistance to a fellow runner will be taken into account by race organizers to adjust finishing time.

-Recommended Kit – We highly recommend carrying the essential gear to maintain a higher capacity for safety in the mountains during your Rut race.
-Learn about our recommended gear here.
+Mandatory & Recommended Kit for 28K and 50K – We now require carrying the essential gear to maintain a higher capacity for safety in the mountains during your Rut 28K and 50K Rut race.
+Learn about our mandatory and recommended gear here.

 Staying on course – The Rut courses are well marked and runners must stay on route at all times.
 Cutting switchbacks or going off course is not allowed.
 If you accidentally go off trail you must return to the point of departure from the course before continuing on the route.